SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/jenkins.md

 You can easily configure and analyze your projects with Jenkins through the tutorial in SonarQube.

 [[info]]
 | You need to set up SonarQube to import your repositories before accessing the tutorial.
-See the **ALM Integrations** in the left-side navigation of this documentation for more information.
+See the **DevOps Platform Integrations** in the left-side navigation of this documentation for more information.
 |
-| A tutorial is currently available for all supported ALMs except Azure DevOps.
+| A tutorial is currently available for all supported DevOps Platforms except Azure DevOps.

 To access the tutorial: